Skip to content

 });

-Locale strings live in subdirectories — one per locale — with one file per group:
+Locale strings live in subdirectories — one per locale — with one file per namespace:

 bash